 - CBPR emphasizes local relevance of public health problems and ecological perspectives that recognize and attend to the multiple determinants of health and disease.

 - CBPR disseminates findings and knowledge gained to all partners and involves all partners in the dissemination process.

 - CBPR involves systems development through a cyclical and iterative process.

-Projects of the Center for Sexual Health Promotion have been funded by:
+Projects of the Center for Sexual Health Promotion are currently, or have been previously, funded by:

 - American Insitute of Bisexuality

 - Church & Dwight, Co., Inc.

 - Indiana Clinical & Translational Sciences Initiative (CTSI)